atlasxomics/AtlasXbrowser_docs/Installation.rst

 ------------

 Before running AtlasXbrowser, the software must be available to run on your local machine.
-Luckily the codebase for AtlasXbrowser is open source and freely hosted on Github.
+Luckily the codebase for AtlasXbrowser is open source and freely hosted on Github, `AtlasXbrowser`_.

 Downloading
 ###########